quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 in flight.
 Generally, when using `max_ack_delay` for PTO computations, endpoints MUST use the maximum of the current value and all those in flight.

+# Implementation Considerations {#implementation}

+There are tradeoffs inherent in a sender sending an ACK_FREQUENCY frame to the receiver.
+As such it is recommended that implementers experiment with different strategies and find those which best suit their applications and congestion controllers.
+There are, however, noteworthy considerations when devising strategies for sending ACK_FREQUENCY frames.

+## Loss Detection {#loss}
+A sender relies on receipt of acknowledgements to determine the amount of data in flight and to detect losses, e.g. when packets experience reordering, see
+{{QUIC-RECOVERY}}.
+Consequently, how often a receiver sends acknowledgments determines how long it takes for losses to be detected at the sender.

+## New Connections {#new-connections}
+Many congestion control algorithms have a startup mechanism during the beginning phases of a connection.
+It is typical that in this period the congestion controller will quickly increase the amount of data in the network until it is signalled to stop.
+While the mechanism used to achieve this increase varies, acknowledgments by the peer are generally critical during this phase to drive the congestion controller's machinery.
+A sender can send ACK_FREQUENCY frames while its congestion controller is in this state, ensuring that the receiver will send acknowledgments at a rate which is optimal for the the sender's congestion controller.

+## Window-based Congestion Controllers {#window}
+Congestion controllers that are purely window-based and strictly adherent to packet conservation, such as the one defined in {{QUIC-RECOVERY}}, rely on receipt of acknowledgments to move the congestion window forward and send additional data into the network.
+Such controllers will suffer degraded performance if acknowledgments are delayed excessively.
+Similarly, if these controllers rely on the timing of peer acknowledgments (an "ACK clock"), delaying acknowledgments will cause undesirable bursts of data into the network.

 # Security Considerations
 TBD.